AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_rn.md

 1. Connect an iPhone device to your computer, and set the device to Developer mode.
 2. Open `token_login_demo/ios`, and open `token_login_demo.xcworkspace` with Xcode.
 3. In **Targets** > **token_login_demo** > **Signing & Capabilities**, set the signing of the project.
 4. Click `Build` in Xcode to build the project.
 When the build succeeds, Xcode runs the project and installs it on your device.
-You see the app user interface.

 To build and run the project on an iOS virtual device, take the following steps:

 1. Open `token_login_demo/ios`, and open `token_login_demo.xcworkspace` with Xcode.
 2. In Xcode, set `iPhone 13` as the iOS simulator.
 3. Click `Build` in Xcode to build the project.
 When the build succeeds, Xcode runs the project and installs it on the simulator.
-You see the app user interface.

 To build and run the project on an Android device, take the following steps: